-Multiple Sclerosis Episodes May Qualify You for Social Security Payments
+Multiple Sclerosis Episodes May Qualify You for SS Disability

-In order for you to get benefits for multiple sclerosis, you will have to document your symptoms and how they limit you from performing your daily activities.
-Following are a few common MS symptoms and how you can provide proper evidence to the Social Security Administration:
+To get benefits for MS, you have to document your symptoms and how they limit your ability to perform daily activities.
+Here are a few common MS symptoms and how you can provide proper evidence to the Social Security Administration (SSA):

 - Difficulty walking.
 MS affects a person's motor functions, making it difficult (or impossible) to walk, run, stand, or go to the bathroom independently.
-You should provide evidence of any episodes that have caused you to lose motor function, what difficulties you encountered, and how limited you were by the effects.
-This may include providing information about times when someone had to help you do something that you could normally do on your own.
+You should provide evidence of all episodes that have caused you to lose motor function, what difficulties you encountered, and how limited you were by the episode.
+This may include information about when someone had to assist you in doing something you could normally do on your own.

 - Sensory abnormalities.
 Patients with MS may suffer sensory loss, particularly a decrease in visual acuity.
-Many vision changes worsen when a MS patient attempts to work and can get better after long periods of rest.
-You may document changes, such as an increase in your eyeglass prescription, or that you have been unable to read or drive during MS episodes that affect your vision.
+You should document changes such as an increase in your eyeglass prescription or that you have been unable to read or drive during MS episodes that affect your vision.

 - Fatigue.
-In many cases, multiple sclerosis can cause patients to suffer extreme fatigue.
-You can get benefits based on fatigue alone as long as you have a doctor's report confirming a diagnosis of multiple sclerosis, your doctor's description of characteristic fatigue symptoms.
+In many cases, MS causes patients to suffer extreme fatigue.
+You can get benefits based on fatigue alone as long as you have a doctor's report confirming a diagnosis of MS and your doctor's description of characteristic fatigue symptoms.

-Multiple sclerosis is not curable, and the effects commonly worsen as time goes on.
+MS is not curable, and the symptoms commonly worsen as time goes on.
 While you may attempt to keep working now, stress will often aggravate the condition, causing mental deficiency and permanent loss of function.
-Are you ready to apply for Social Security disability benefits?
-Before you send in your application, read through our guide, 5 Deadly Mistakes That Can Destroy Your Social Security Disability Case, or click the contact link on this page to ask us a question.
+If you want to apply for Social Security (SS) disability benefits, first read through our guide, 5 Deadly Mistakes That Can Destroy Your Social Security Disability Case, or click the contact link on this page.